2015 Notre Dame Fighting Irish baseball team

-The 2015 Notre Dame Fighting Irish baseball team will represent the University of Notre Dame during the 2015 NCAA Division I baseball season.
-The Fighting Irish will play their home games at Frank Eck Stadium as a member of the Atlantic Coast Conference.
+The 2015 Notre Dame Fighting Irish baseball team represented the University of Notre Dame during the 2015 NCAA Division I baseball season.
+The Fighting Irish played their home games at Frank Eck Stadium as a member of the Atlantic Coast Conference.
 They were led by head coach Mik Aoki, in his 5th season at Notre Dame.

 Previous season

 In 2014, the Fighting Irish finished the season 7th in the ACC's Atlantic Division with a record of 22–31, 9–21 in conference play.
 They failed to qualify for the 2014 Atlantic Coast Conference baseball tournament or the 2014 NCAA Division I baseball tournament.